 The city of Al-Matariyyah which lies in the northern region of Cairo is one of the country’s oldest cities, and was once renowned for its unrivaled beauty and grandeur.
+Visit this marvelous historical city in comfort and style with one of our guided Cairo tour packages.

 Not A Must-See Site…